blieque/whereami/README.md

 Each game consists of an array of rounds.
 Each round is specified by a location ID or an array of location IDs.
-In the latter case, all locations should be in the same city and should be of differing difficulty.
+In the latter case, all locations should be in the same city and should be of varying difficulty.

 `games.json` is in the form: